Hugbod1/TicTacToe/docs/Administration_manual_hugbod.md

 ##### Versioning the releases
 The development releases will follow the method x.y.z, which correspond to major.minor.patch.

-- Major version numbers change whenever there is something significant changes to the software.
+- Major version numbers change whenever there is some significant changes to the software.
 - Minor version numbers change when new and minor feature is introduced.
 - Patch numbers change when a new build of the software is released to customers, like bug fixes.